 The process of adding impurities in the semiconductor is called as doping.
 The main purpose of doing is to increase the numbers of the electrons or holes in the semiconductor crystal.
 Depending upon the impurities added, p-type or n-type semiconductor can be decided.

 When pentavalent impurity added to the semiconductor material, a large number of free electrons are produced in the semiconductor.
 This type of semiconductor called n-type semiconductors.
+You can also refer difference between p type and n type semiconductor material.

 When trivalent impurity added to the semiconductor material, holes are created into the semiconductor.
 This type of semiconductor called n-type semiconductor.